panyam/pcachapter/src/sensorscope/README.md

 }
 ```

-This means: **75% of sensor information is captured in just 2 dimensions**, suggesting Maya could reduce sensor complexity significantly.
+This means: **75% of sensor information is captured in just 2 dimensions**, suggesting Sita could reduce sensor complexity significantly.

 ## Project Structure